Fátima Dutra: Club career

 Born in Cedro, Ceará, Fátima began her career with Menina Olímpica, winning the 2016 Campeonato Cearense with the club.
 After playing for Tiradentes-PI, XV de Piracicaba and 3B da Amazônia, she followed the head coach of the latter to Vitória das Tabocas in April 2018.

 Fátima moved to Ceará in 2018, but left for Portuguese side Torreense in September 2019.
 On 8 July 2022, she was announced at Sporting CP.

 On 3 July 2024, Fátima signed a two-and-a-half-year contract with Ferroviária.
+In June 2026, her contract was renewed through the end of 2027.

 International career

 After receiving call-ups to the Brazil national under-17 team, Fátima received her first call-up to the full side on 13 May 2025, for two friendlies against Japan.